-Amortization methods, residual values, and the useful lives of significant fixed assets are reviewed at each financial year-end.
+Amortization methods, residual values, and the useful lives of significant fixed assets are reviewed at each financial yearend.
 Any change is accounted for prospectively as a change in accounting estimate.

-Leasehold improvements are amortized over the shorter of the term of the lease or economic life.
+Leasehold improvements are amortized over the shorter of the term of the lease and economic life.